martinandert/react-translate-component/README.md

 It should tell you to point your browser to [http://localhost:3000][8].
 There you will find the page greeting you.
 Observe that when switching locales the greeting message adjusts its text to the new locale without ever reloading the page or doing any ajax magic.

-Please take a look at this repo's `spec.js` file to see some more nice tricks.
+Please take a look at this repo's `spec.js` file to see some more nice tricks like translating HTML element attributes (title, placeholder etc.).
 To become a master craftsman we encourage you to also read [Counterpart's README][7].

 ## An Advanced Example

 The code for a more sophisticated example can be found in the repo's `example` directory.
-You can clone this repository and run `make install example` and point your web browser to
+You can clone this repository and run `make install example` and point your web browser to `http://localhost:3000`.
-`http://localhost:3000`.
 In case you are too lazy for that, we also have a [live demo of the example app][4] on Heroku.

 ## Contributing